 then call anytime as I'd love to work with you.
 Enquire or book a session on 0412 018962, international callers +61 412 018962.
 No text messages please.

-Or email:Click here to email if you are overseas.
-It's super helpful if you include dates/times for when you are available.
+Or email:Click here to email.
+If you are overseas then it's super helpful if you can include where you live, your timezone & dates/times for when you are available.

 How to meet up for Sessions?